French fleet at the siege of Toulon: Aftermath

 Smith's parties had been much more successful than their Spanish counterparts, the burning Vulcan contributing to the total destruction of six ships of the line in the New Arsenal and damaging five more.
 His boarding parties also seized and destroyed the prison ships Héros and Thémistocle without unnecessary loss of life and caused considerable damage to shore installations.
-Among the material destroyed on shore was the fleet's timber stores, a blow which historian N.A.M.
-Rodger described as "the single most crippling blow suffered by the French Navy since [the Battle of] Quiberon Bay" in 1759.
+Among the material destroyed on shore was the fleet's timber stores, a blow which the English historian Nicholas A. M. Rodger described as "the single most crippling blow suffered by the French Navy since Quiberon Bay" in 1759.
 Smith was entrusted with Hood's dispatches and on his return to Britain given command of his own frigate, but despite his actions an opportunity to permanently cripple French power in the Mediterranean had been lost, a fact for which some contemporaries blamed Smith.
 Smith's Oxford Dictionary of National Biography entry notes however that "The British had indeed missed an unprecedented opportunity to weaken French naval power.
 However, Smith was only partly to blame: more advance planning and preparation might have avoided last-minute delegation to one who was regarded as a maverick volunteer."
 Among the 15 French ships of the line which survived the last days of the siege were eight ships that would fight at the Battle of the Nile in 1798.

 The Royalist ships which participated in the withdrawal were subsequently seized by the Allies.
-One frigate, Alceste, was gifted to the Sardinan Navy in appreciation of their contribution, but was recaptured by the French six months later.
+One frigate, Alceste, was gifted to the Royal Sardinian Navy in appreciation of their contribution, but was recaptured by the French six months later.
 The Spanish Navy took possession of the corvette Petite Aurore, and the rest were taken into the Royal Navy.
 Of the large prizes, only Pompée went on to see full service, fighting at the First Battle of Algeciras in 1801.
 Puissant spent the remainder of the war on harbour duties and the huge Commerce de Marseille, although described as "the most beautiful ship that had hitherto been seen" proved to be wildly unstable when employed in the Atlantic and she too spent the rest of her career in port.
 Of the captured frigates only Aréthuse, Perle and Topaze were considered to be valuable acquisitions, the others only deployed on local service in the Mediterranean.